Mirijam1/EfficientNetV2_reproduction/index.md

 **Analysis**

 With data of size 128x128, the model is able to improve its accuracy.
 The accuracy stabilizes after 50 epochs and stays around 20% for training and 12.5% for testing.
 The train accuracies are higher than the test accuracies.
 However, the model still performs poorly.
-Due to the stopping condition the model stopped training after 200 epochs.
+Due to the stopping condition, the model stopped training after 200 epochs.

 #### Testing the model with pre-trained weights

-For reproduction of the results, the pretrained weights, EfficientNet_V2_S_Weights.DEFAULT, [6] were used.
+For reproduction of the results, the pre-trained weights, EfficientNet_V2_S_Weights.DEFAULT, [6] were used.
 These weights improve upon the results of the original paper by using a modified version of TorchVision’s new training recipe.

-Before using the pre-trained models, the images must be preprocessed (resize with right resolution/interpolation, apply inference transforms, rescale the values etc).
+Before using the pre-trained models, the images must be preprocessed (resize with the right resolution/interpolation, apply inference transforms, rescale the values etc).
 A preprocessing transforms function is included in the model weight.

 The transform function for EfficientNet_V2_S can be called as follows: `EfficientNet_V2_S_Weights.DEFAULT.transforms()`.
 The function accepts: PIL.Image, batched (B, C, H, W) and single (C, H, W) image torch.Tensor objects.
 It performs the following operations: The images are resized to resize_size=[384] using interpolation=InterpolationMode.BILINEAR, followed by a central crop of crop_size=[384].
-Finally the values are first rescaled to [0.0, 1.0] and then normalized using mean=[0.485, 0.456, 0.406] and std=[0.229, 0.224, 0.225].
+Finally, the values are first rescaled to [0.0, 1.0] and then normalized using mean=[0.485, 0.456, 0.406] and std=[0.229, 0.224, 0.225].
 [6]

 The EfficientNetV2-S model with pre-trained weights is compared to the EfficientNet_b0 and Resnet50 models.
 All models use their pre-trained weights.